fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Al-Shāfi'ī is credited with creating the essentials of the science of fiqh (the system of Islamic jurisprudence).
 He designated the four principles/sources/components of fiqh, which in order of importance are:

 1. `The Quran`.
 2. `Hadith`. i.e collections of the words, actions, and silent approval of Muhammad.
-(Together with the Qur'an these make up "revealed sources".).
+(Together with the Quran these make up "revealed sources".).
 3. `Ijma`. i.e. the consensus of the (pure traditional) Muslim community.
 Consensus or agreement of the Islamic community on a point of Islamic law.
 4. `Qiyas`. i.e. the method of analogy.
 Qiyas (Arabic: قياس)  is the process of deductive analogy in which the teachings of the hadith are compared and contrasted with those of the Quran, in order to apply a known injunction (nass) to a new circumstance and create a new injunction.

 With this systematisation of shari'a, he provided a legacy of unity for all Muslims and forestalled the development of independent, regionally based legal systems.
 The four Sunni legal schools or madhhabs keep their traditions within the framework that Shafi'i established.
 One of the schools – Shafi'i fiqh – is named for Al-Shāfi‘ī.
 It is followed in many different places in the Islamic world: Indonesia, Malaysia, Egypt, Ethiopia, Somalia, Yemen , west of Iran,as well as Sri Lanka and southern parts of India, especially in the Malabar coast of North Kerala and Canara region of Karnataka.

-Al-Shāfi‘ī emphasised the final authority of a hadith of Muhammad ﷺ   so that even the Qur'an was "to be interpreted in the light of traditions (i.e. hadith), and not vice versa."
+Al-Shāfi‘ī emphasised the final authority of a hadith of Muhammad ﷺ   so that even the Quran was "to be interpreted in the light of traditions (i.e. hadith), and not vice versa."
 While traditionally the Quran is considered above the Sunna in authority, Al-Shafi'i "forcefully argued" that the sunna stands "on equal footing with the Quran", (according to scholar Daniel Brown) for – as Al-Shafi'i put it – "the command of the Prophet is the command of Almighty Allah ."

 Al-Shāfi‘ī "insists time after time that nothing can override the authority of the Prophet, even if it be attested only by an isolate tradition, and that every well-authenticated tradition going back to the Prophet has precedence over the opinions of his Companions, their Successors, and later authorities."